devinbost/pulsar_workshop/scenarios/native-pulsar/message-enrichment/README.md

      * It takes topic `msgenrich/testns/raw` as the input topic
      * It takes topic `msgenrich/testns/processed` as the output topic

-Please **NOTE** that the creation of the above Pulsar resources is done via the `deploy.sh` scrip. (see [Deploy a Scenario](../../../Deploy.Scenario.md) document for more details)
+Please **NOTE** that the creation of the above Pulsar resources is done via the `deploy.sh` scrip. (see [Deploy Demos](../../../Deploy.Demos.md) document for more details)

 ## 2.1.
 Pulsar Topic Schema

-In this scenario, both topics `msgenrich/testns/raw_a` and `msgenrich/testns/processed` use `STRING` as the message schema that represents the IoT Sensor Reading data.
+In this demo, both topics `msgenrich/testns/raw_a` and `msgenrich/testns/processed` use `STRING` as the message schema that represents the IoT Sensor Reading data.

 # 3. Execution Steps

 Let's assume the Pulsar cluster connection information is provided via the following file: `/tmp/client.conf`.

-1. Deploy the scenario specific resources
+1. Deploy the demo specific resources
 ```
 deploy.sh -cc /tmp/client.conf
 ```